 The advantages of desktop electronics video magnifiers are as follows:

 - Possible to achieve very high magnification levels.

 - Better contrast vision thanks to a choice of viewing modes.

 Desktop magnifiers are perfect for various tasks, such as reading, writing, and viewing photos, and they are more suitable for use in rooms, offices, or libraries.
 However, space requirements are often a significant limitation, as desktop video magnifiers have no advantage in weight and size compared with handheld or portable electronic magnifiers.

-Wearable low vision aids are good choices for people who struggle to hold a magnifier or lens steadily or for those who want to free their hands to play an instrument, use a computer, or paint.
+Wearable low vision aids, namely, low vision E-glasses are good choices for people who struggle to hold a magnifier or lens steadily or for those who want to free their hands to play an instrument, use a computer, or paint.
 Wearable technologies, like VR glasses or E-glasses, are the best options for people with sight loss who want to do outdoor physical activities as well.